 - facilities used to conserve or convey water

+- fencing assets

+- fodder storage assets

 - horticultural plants, and

 - grapevines.

-For depreciating assets deductible under these special rules, you cannot use the general rules for working out decline in value or claim the immediate deduction for depreciating assets costing \$300 or less.
+For depreciating assets deductible under these special rules, you cannot use the general rules for working out decline in value or claim the immediate deduction for depreciating assets costing \$300 or less (although some are immediately deductible regardless of cost).